markhughes/flight-skeleton/README.md

 ### Templates
 Twig templates are loaded by default from `app/resouces/views/`.
 You can change this by editing the path in `app/config/config.php`.

+### Logging
+Your application logs into `var/logs`.
+Should you want to, you can add more loggers in `app/config/logger_handlers.php`, or completely reconfigure it in
+`app/logger.php`.

+### Webpack
+Compile your scripts using `npm run webpack` which will throw it all together in `public/dist/main.js` - check the webpack docs on how to use it more effectively.
+Your entrypoint is located in `app/resources/scripts/index.ts` if you don't want to use TypeScript just rename index.ts to index.js.

 # License
-The skeleton is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.
+The skeleton is licensed under the [MIT](https://opensource.org/licenses/MIT) license.